KristinaRiemer/KristinaRiemer.github.io/pages/about.md

 Kristina Riemer was born in Wisconsin and raised in Cedar Rapids, Iowa.
-She received a B.A. in biology from [Lawrence University](https://en.wikipedia.org/wiki/Lawrence_University) in 2012, with a focus on aquatic ecology under the tutelage of her mentor Dr.
-Bart De Stasio.
+She received a B.A. in biology from [Lawrence University](https://en.wikipedia.org/wiki/Lawrence_University) in 2012, with a focus on aquatic ecology under the guidance of mentor Dr. Bart De Stasio.

 Kristina is currently working on her PhD in computational ecology with advisor [Ethan White](http://whitelab.weecology.org/)